ioptyu2/the_ctrl_freaks/README.md

 ### Wins
 * Managed to implement an async function that fetches a total of five objects containing the relevant information.
-* Created a dynamic quiz page which goes through the difficulty levels, the quiz questions and then displays the results on the results page.
+* Created a dynamic quiz page which goes through the difficulty levels, the quiz questions and then displays the results page.
 * Created a function that allows you to submit your name and score, and then directs you to the scoreboard.
 * Created a settings page where you can dynamically create, edit and delete questions.